Your Post-Op Product Lineup

 Have you ever considered an in-office aesthetic procedure or plastic surgery?
 Along with a customized Obagi® skin care routine, many people seeking optimal beauty or skin health may choose to receive a rejuvenating in-office procedure and/or plastic surgery from their skin care physician to reach that next level of confidence.

 While these aesthetic procedures may offer skin-enhancing or health benefits, there is often down time in the days, or sometimes weeks, that follow as your skin recovers.
-If you’re considering a laser procedure, peel or plastic surgery, review the list of Obagi products below that can help aide in your skin’s recovery.
+If you’re considering a laser procedure, peel or plastic surgery, review the list of Obagi products below that can help aid in your skin’s recovery.

 Why it works:

-In addition to products that can help your post-procedure healing, it’s also important that your skin care routine is gentle enough for your recently compromised skin.
+In addition to products that can help post-procedure recovery, it’s also important that your skin care routine is gentle enough for your recently compromised skin.
 Your skin care physician may modify or stop your current skin care routine and temporarily opt for a milder, non-irritating treatment during recovery that may include:

 Next time you speak with your skin care physician about an in-office aesthetic procedure, be sure you also discuss your post-procedure options to get you back to beautiful faster.